Every great designer has been inspired by another. So if you’re keen on a creative career in graphic design, you'll need to know who the leaders are.

 Although Fred Woodward, Alan Fletcher, Bob Gill and Paula Scher might be the obvious ones to follow or research, at Shillington, we think it's also good to draw inspiration from the latest talent.

 Whether you’re moved by the Mavericks that challenge the norm or designers with their distinctive flair, here’s an expert’s view, a ‘who’s who’ that every novice graphic designer should know.

 1. Kati Forner

-Kati Forner is a Los Angeles based designer with over 12 years’ experience in print, digital design and production.
+Kati Forner is a Los Angeles-based designer with over 12 years of experience in print, digital design and production.
 She began her professional career in Chicago, working with several innovative agencies.
 Five years ago, she launched her creative studio in LA where they’ve since developed comprehensive identities for beauty, fashion and lifestyle brands.
 Her style is minimalist and elegant, and we especially love her recent editorial design for Victoria Will.

 2. Marta Veludo

 Currently working in Amsterdam, Marta Veludo is inspired by pop culture, folk art, pound shops and Tumblr, fascinated by inventions, colour, movement and compositions.
 Whether in the digital realm or on a three-dimensional scale, she combines different disciplines and mediums to build engaging experiences.
 Clients include Adidas, Reebok, LEGO and Vice.
 A recent highlight project was her redesign for the "all the time" Staples primary school black book, commissioned by Staples and Departamento.com.

 3. Aries Moross